Bin packing problem

 The bin packing problemCoffman Jr., Edward G. (2013).
 "Bin Packing Approximation Algorithms: Survey and Classification" is an optimization problem, in which items of different sizes must be packed into a finite number of bins or containers, each of a fixed given capacity, in a way that minimizes the number of bins used.
-The problem has many applications, such as filling up containers, loading trucks with weight capacity constraints, creating file backups in media and technology mapping in FPGA semiconductor chip design.
+The problem has many applications, such as filling up containers, loading trucks with weight capacity constraints, creating file backups in media, splitting a network prefix into multiple subnets, and technology mapping in FPGA semiconductor chip design.

-Computationally, the problem is NP-hard, and the corresponding decision problem - deciding if items can fit into a specified number of bins - is NP-complete.
+Computationally, the problem is NP-hard, and the corresponding decision problem, deciding if items can fit into a specified number of bins, is NP-complete.
 Despite its worst-case hardness, optimal solutions to very large instances of the problem can be produced with sophisticated algorithms.
 In addition, many approximation algorithms exist.
 For example, the first fit algorithm provides a fast but often non-optimal solution, involving placing each item into the first bin in which it will fit.
 It requires Θ(n log n) time, where n is the number of items to be packed.
-The algorithm can be made much more effective by first sorting the list of items into decreasing order (sometimes known as the first-fit decreasing algorithm), although this still does not guarantee an optimal solution, and for longer lists may increase the running time of the algorithm.
+The algorithm can be made much more effective by first sorting the list of items into decreasing order (sometimes known as the first-fit decreasing algorithm), although this still does not guarantee an optimal solution and for longer lists may increase the running time of the algorithm.
 It is known, however, that there always exists at least one ordering of items that allows first-fit to produce an optimal solution.

 There are many variations of this problem, such as 2D packing, linear packing, packing by weight, packing by cost, and so on.
 The bin packing problem can also be seen as a special case of the cutting stock problem.
-When the number of bins is restricted to 1 and each item is characterised by both a volume and a value, the problem of maximizing the value of items that can fit in the bin is known as the knapsack problem.
+When the number of bins is restricted to 1 and each item is characterized by both a volume and a value, the problem of maximizing the value of items that can fit in the bin is known as the knapsack problem.